Gioker90/PowerBI/Headcount Dashboard/Readme.md

 ---

 ## Key Features
-1. I downloaded the dataset from https://www.mockaroo.com/ I save it in a SharePoint folder.
+1. I downloaded the dataset from https://www.mockaroo.com/ and saved it in a SharePoint folder.
 This way I will be able to refresh the data from Power Bi Service.
-In this case, after importing the data with'import' funciont, I'll set a Weekly scheduled refresh to have updated data every week
+In this case, after importing the data with 'import' function, I'll set a weekly scheduled refresh to have updated data every week

-2. Get data > SharePoint folder > 'link to the folder' > filtering 'folder path' with the exact path to the file we need
+2. **Get data** > SharePoint folder > 'link to the folder' > filtering 'folder path' with the exact path to the file we need

 3. **Transform Data** > Looking for duplicate values in column ID, or null values